zenwarr/handlebars-inline-file/README.md

 {{inline "filename.txt"}}
 ```

-You can inline SVG or any other file, but do not forget that handlebars escapes HTML by default, so you need triple slashes:
+You can inline SVG or any other file containing tags, but do not forget that handlebars escapes HTML by default, so you need triple slashes:

 ```handlebars
 {{{inline "filename.svg"}}}